cambsull/cambsull/README.md

 ## 🙌 Hello!

-I am Cambria Sullivan, and I help early-stage startups go from idea to launch, working hands-on with founders to define MVPs, select the right tech stack, and build scalable products.
+I am Cambria Sullivan, and I help early-stage startups go from initial idea to official launch, working hands-on with founders to define MVPs, select the right tech stack, and build scalable products.
 I am currently contracted with [Aquifer PE](https://www.aquiferpe.com/), where we are building a recruitment platform and job board focused on the professional engineering sector.

 ✉️ The best way to reach me is [through my LinkedIn](https://www.linkedin.com/in/cambria-sullivan).